Monday, July 21, 2025

 Despite some Finns refusing to accept my expertise, my expertise is the very reason I'm in Finland, and will be the means with which I respond.

-Here's what should be common knowledge (Thomas et al. 2014) about food and health: There are two factors at play to explain any person's lack of impulse control:
+Here's what should be common knowledge (Thomas et al. 2014) about food and health: There are two major factors at play to explain any person's lack of impulse control:

 2. Malnutrition.
-Depriving the brain from animal source food (ASF) increases neuroticism, anxiety, and depression.
+Depriving the brain from animal source food (ASF) increases neuroticism, anxiety, and depression (Dobersek et al. 2023).
 That typically means being unable to handle viewpoint diversity =>Cortisol will flood the organism which manifests in fight-flight behavior (Goleman, 2006).

 How common is this in Finland?
 That is, to what extent would you expect to be attacked by people like this guy?